 This responsibility is the tricky one, and sometimes it is hard to define the root of the problem.
 Moisture is the primary cause of mold.
 If the moisture comes from building leaks or plumbing,- it is a responsibility of the landlord to clean it up promptly.
 The tenant would assume the liability for the mold if it was a result of inadequate ventilation or piles of wet clothes.
 This way tenant has to clean surface mold on furniture and bathroom walls.

-The tenant is automatically responsible for keeping the yard safe and removing obstructions.
+The tenant is automatically responsible for keeping the yard safe and removing obstructions, especially if you have a sustainable and low-maintenance backyard that does not require much effort.
 Otherwise, there is no specific requirement on the part of the tenant.
 However, most landlords include the clause in the lease that assigns certain yard tasks to the tenant.
 On this occasion, the tenant is liable for violating any municipal regulations regarding the yard and lawn upkeep.
 Nonetheless, you should force those responsibilities upon the tenant and can try to negotiate yard maintenance in exchange for a minor discount.

 Septic system is a vulnerable spot for many detached houses.
 Septic maintenance is crucial to keep it functioning for a long time.
 Most landlords include a separate clause regarding septic maintenance, but it is tough to enforce.
 A much better solution is an honest conversation with your tenant regarding the best maintenance practices.
 The paramount to septic well-being is treating greases, oils, and non-degradable substances as trash and not plumbing waste.
 Tank pumping, pump maintenance, and regular septic treatment are always the responsibility of the landlord.